MicrosoftDocs/appcenter-docs/docs/distribution/groups.md

 ## Creating a Distribution Group

-To create a new Distribution Group, log into the App Center portal, select your desired app, click  Distribute in the navigation pane, and lastly select the **New Group** group button from the top of the screen.
+To create a new Distribution Group, sign in to the App Center portal, select your desired app, click **Distribute** in the navigation pane, and lastly select the **New Group** group button from the top of the screen.
 Provide a name for the Distribution Group.
 You can then add users to this group by email.
 You can also add additional users after the group has been created.

 ## Managing Users in a Distribution Group